Advocating for a world where individual differences are embraced and everyone achieves their fullest potential.

 The National Institute for Health and Care Excellence has published guidelines including "Autism in Under 19s: Support and Intervention."
 In the reviews related to these guidelines, some of the research on Floortime was reviewed as part of the research on psychosocial interventions.
 The guidance provided is consistent with the goals of DIRFloortime.
 The 2016 Surveillance Report's "Impact Statement" in the review of research on psychosocial interventions including research on a Floortime program states "The new evidence reported improvements in core features of autism using different psychosocial interventions: Theory of Mind, comprehensive psychosocial interventions, parent training, social skills interventions, therapeutic horseback riding, music therapy, additional language instruction, and early interventions.
 Although these interventions were not specific social-communication interventions, they targeted the core features of autism suggested by the guideline: joint attention, engagement and reciprocal communication.
 Therefore, new evidence supports the benefit of interventions targeting the core features of autism: joint attention, engagement and reciprocal communication."

 Most professionals and parents that utilize the DIR model and DIRFloortime approach share the concerns many autistics have about ABA.
-ICDL also shares these concerns; especially regarding more "traditional" ABA.
-ICDL is not completely opposed to ABA as an option that should be available to children and families.
-However, we do have concerns about ABA, the way ABA is used, the lack of an understanding of human development, the behavior normalizing goals, the possibility of unintended negative consequences, and the inherent limitations.
+ICDL also shares these concerns.
+We have concerns about ABA, the way ABA is used, the lack of an understanding of human development, the behavior normalizing goals, the possibility of unintended negative consequences, and the inherent limitations.
 ABA has many limitations and is not the answer for autism treatment that many ABA advocates present.

 To best understand the concerns about ABA, it is best to ask an autistic.
 We suggest you watch the below video from "Ask an Autistic."